Page-bottom layout change on the way. Details here.

 To present an idea about how the city is usually portrayed, NFL Films

 on the Saints' 2009 Super Bowl Run is the most accurate depiction of the city.
 In other portrayals, the town is always surrounded by swamps and alligators.
 The swamps, of course, are always a mere two minute jog from the French Quarter (which tends to comprise the entire city): a convenient change of scenery for the protagonist chasing a bad guy.
-Said chase scene will inevitably run into a Mardi Gras parade, because Its Always Mardi Gras In New Orleans
+Said chase scene will inevitably run into a Mardi Gras parade, because It's Always Mardi Gras in New Orleans

 , usually accompanied by the Second Line march